mjpritchard/test-decap-help/content/docs/interactive-computing/dask-gateway.md

 # Create at least one worker, and allow your cluster to scale to three.
 cluster.adapt(minimum=1, maximum=3)

-# Get a dask client.
+# Get a Dask client.
 client = cluster.get_client()

 #########################